WORLD-FAMOUS VIOLINIST, MIDORI, PERFORMS TO PACKED HOUSE AT UMFK'S FOX AUDITORIUM

 Midori’s performance was presented by UMFK in collaboration with Partners in Performance (PIP).

-Proceeds from the evening with Midori benefitted UMFK’s International Performers Series, which provides a wide range of entertainment free to UMFK students, as well as to the greater Fort Kent community.
+Proceeds from the evening with Midori benefited UMFK’s International Performers Series, which provides a wide range of entertainment free to UMFK students, as well as to the greater Fort Kent community.

 Named a Messenger of Peace by U.N.
 Secretary-General Ban Ki-moon in 2007, Midori has created a new model for young artists who seek to balance the joys and demands of a performing career at the highest level with a hands-on investment in the power of music to change lives.